hanami/guides/content/v2.0/introduction/getting-started.md

 Rather than invoking an action, this route is configured to invoke a block, which returns "Hello from Hanami".

-Blocks are convenient, but let's adjust our root route to invoke an action instead:
+Blocks are convenient, but let's adjust our route to invoke an action instead:

 ```ruby
 # config/routes.rb